jpierre113/WeatherApp/README.md

 Building a small weather app using an API.
 User will get the local weather based by zipcode.

+## Technologies used
+- Javascript
+- HTML
+- CSS

 ## Set Up

 1. Signed up for a free [OpenWeatherMap](https://home.openweathermap.org/users/sign_up) account.